spotinst/help/src/docs/ocean/tutorials/migrate-workload.md

 - The overall status of the migration process:
   - Running – The migration process is concurrent and pods are being migrated.
-  - Stopping – The migration process has been aborted by the user, and Spot is gracefully completing the current batch.
+  - Stopping – The migration process has been interrupted by the user, and Spot is gracefully completing the current batch.
   - Stopped – The migration process has officially stopped, after completing the stopping phase.
   - Completed – The migration process has completed successfully.
   - Failed – The migration process has failed due to technical fault during the process.